carinconc/carinconc.github.io/_pages/cv.md

 Work experience
 ======

 * **UNIVERSITY OF HOUSTON – Computer Science Department – USA.
+Instructional Associate Professor (Fall 2024 - Present)**

+  Instructional Associate Professor teaching the following courses: Fundamentals of Operating Systems, Computer Science and Programming, Introduction to Programming, and Programming and Data Structures.

+* **UNIVERSITY OF HOUSTON – Computer Science Department – USA.
 Director of the ConocoPhillips Computer Science Learning Center (Fall 2022 - Present).**

-  The ConocoPhillips Computer Science Learning Center is a program of the Department of Computer Science that offers resources and activities allowing students to succeed in COSC courses.
+  The ConocoPhillips Computer Science Learning Center is a program of the Department of Computer Science that offers resources and activities to help students succeed in COSC courses.

 * **UNIVERSITY OF HOUSTON – Computer Science Department – USA.
-Instructional Assistant Professor (Fall 2018 - Present)**
+Instructional Assistant Professor (Fall 2018 - Summer 2024)**

   Instructional Assistant Professor teaching the following courses: Fundamentals of Operating Systems, Computer Science and Programming, Introduction to Programming, and Programming and Data Structures.